tsullivan/dragon-dice/README.md

-# Dragon Dice Digital - Architecture and Project Guide (PyGame Version)
+# Dragon Dice Digital - Architecture and Project Guide (PySide6 Version)

-This document outlines the architectural direction, domains of code, and file structure for the Dragon Dice digital companion project, built with Python and PyGame.
+This document outlines the architectural direction, domains of code, and file structure for the Dragon Dice digital companion project, built with Python and PySide6.

 ## 1. Project Overview